-PhD, Civil Engineering, 2018
+PhD, 2019, Civil Engineering, Oregon State University

 Rosemary was a PhD student from Aug 2013 through Sep 2018.
 Her research was supported by our NC Sea Grant and GoMRI CARTHE projects, and her main focus was the modeling of estuarine circulation and surface transport in the northern Gulf of Mexico.
 She also developed Kalpana, was a co-instructor for CE 382 Hydraulics, and mentored an undergraduate researcher for 2 years.
 After finishing her PhD degree, Rosemary accepted a position at Atkins.

-MS, Civil Engineering, 2018
+MS, 2018, Civil Engineering

-BS, Civil Engineering, 2017
+BS, 2017, Civil Engineering

 Jenna was a research assistant from Dec 2017 through Apr 2018, during the year after she graduated with her BS degree.
 She worked with PhD student Ajimon Thomas on the DHS CRCoE and NSF PREEVENTS projects, to cut down a mesh to have only open-water regions, so it could be used later for development.
 After finishing this work, Jenna returned home to South Korea to pursue other opportunities.

 Brandon was an undergraduate research assistant from Aug 2022 through Apr 2023.
 He worked with MS student Tomás Cuevas López to develop a machine learning model to predict maps of coastal inundation.
 He was a key contributor to the development and documentation of Kalpana for downscaling of the flood extents.
 After finishing this work, Brandon studied abroad in Ireland and the Arctic Circle and then pursued other research opportunities at NC State.